Ruud's Commodore Site Home Email

 REMOVEDIR RD remove empty (!) directory

-START SA start harddisk
+START SA start hard disk drive

-STOP SO stop harddisk
+STOP SO stop hard disk drive

-TIMEDATE TD supplies date and time to host through
+TIMEDATE TD supplies date and time to host through the

-errormessage: "0, 2005-02-27 15:23:13, 0, 0"
+error message: "0, 2005-02-27 15:23:13, 0, 0"

 UNHIDE:name UH makes file visible again